wp-plugins/frontier-post/readme.txt

 Frontier Post is intentionally made simple :)

 = Usage =
-Add short-code [frontier-post] in a page content after install and activativation of the plugin
+Add short-code [frontier-post] in a page content after install and activation of the plugin

 = Main Features =
 * Create posts with media directly from frontend
-* Users can delete their own posts (Setting)
+* Users can delete their own posts (Optional)
-* Users can edit their own posts (Setting)
+* Users can edit their own posts (Optional)
-* Post can be edited in frontend directly - standard edit link (Can be enabled/disabled in settings)
+* Post can be edited in frontend directly - Using standard edit link (Optional)
 * My Posts Widget
 * My Approvals Widget
 * Capabilities are aligned with Wordpress standard.
-* Excerpts editable (Can be enabled/disabled in settings)
+* Excerpts editable (Optional)
 * Edit Categories (dropdown or multiselect)
+* Default category per role
-* Tags (Can be enabled/disabled in settings)
+* Tags (Optional)
 * Supports Wordpress Post Status Transitions
 * 4 editor options for frontend editing (Full, Simple-Visual, Simple-Html or Text-Only)
+* Disable Admin bar per role (Optional)
 * Users must be logged in to post

 = My Posts Widget =